 The cranial cruciate ligament is an important ligament in the knee.
 It stabilizes the knee and provides the pivot point for proper knee movement.
 Rupture of the ligament is a common injury in dogs causing rear leg lameness.
 Athletic and overweight dogs are at higher risk.
 When the ligament is ruptured, the knee becomes unstable.
 This leads to pain and inflammation in the knee and will eventually lead to arthritis of the knee.
-Surgery should be performed to re-stabilize the knee.
+Specialty surgery should be performed to re-stabilize the knee.

 Patellar Luxation is a dislocation of the kneecap (patella).
 The kneecap may dislocate toward the inside (medial) or outside (lateral) of the leg, or may move in both directions.
 It may result from injury or congenital (present at birth).
 Both legs maybe affected.
 Symptoms of Patellar Luxation include pain and limping.
 Treatment often includes surgical repair.

 Dr. Seneczko has performed these procedures for 20 years with excellent results.
 Please contact us if you have any questions or you require a consultation concerning this procedure.

 The gland of the third eyelid lies within the substance of the third eyelid and occasionally protrudes over the free edge of the third eyelid.
 As a result, the exposed, sensitive tissue becomes very irritated and inflamed, causing considerable discomfort.
 The reddened, swollen tissue resembles a cherry; hence the common name of this condition.
 Since this glad produces up to 30% of the tear film, specialty surgery removal is not advised.
 A surgical procedure to return the glad to its normal position is the treatment of choice.